skip to main content

 Major improvements needed

-For drip and micro sprinkler systems which are usually in a grid type pattern, we check for Emitter Uniformity (EU).
-That is, we collect the flow from 12 individual emitters, in each of three different blocks.
-The block closest to the pump, furthest from the pump and one in the middle.
+For drip and micro sprinkler systems, which are usually in a grid type pattern, we check for Emitter Uniformity (EU).
+That is, we collect the flow from 12 individual emitters, in each of three different blocks: The block closest to the pump, the furthest from the pump, and one in the middle.

 The uniformity result is a coefficient between 0-1.
-The closer the result is to 1, the more evenly water is being applied, better the result.
-The following table shows how to interpret the uniformity result for drip and micro systems.
+The closer the result is to 1, the more evenly water is being applied, and the better the result.
+The following table shows how to interpret the uniformity result.

 Efficiency EU